johndjameson/johndjameson.com/source/blog/2016-06-14-styling-fallback-fonts-with-sass.md

 }
 ~~~

 Okay, we’re done here.
 Who needs conclusions on front-end blog posts?
-You learned a thing — go have fun jank busting fallback text.
+You learned a thing — go have fun jank busting fallback fonts.
 Or [send me a tweet][twitter] if you liked the article or have any questions.
 That’s cool, too.

 [twitter]: https://twitter.com/johndjameson
 [web-font-loader]: https://github.com/typekit/webfontloader